freezed-or-frozen/yaslob/README.md

 chown -R www-data:www-data data chmod 755 data/db/ebooks.xml
 ```
-And depending on the security level you want to reach, **data** folder should be placed outside the root folder of the webserver.

 3 - Modify **BASE_URL** parameter in ```config.php```.
 For example :
 ```php
 // Base URL
 define("BASE_URL", "http://1.2.3.4/yaslob");
 ```

 4 - Change the admin credentials too
 ```php
 // Base URL